IPRS, Inc.

 Magnesium in its ionic form is one of the essential electrolytes in all life forms.
 It plays a key role in membrane integrity, in cross-membrane transport systems and in stability of numerous enzymes and biochemical compounds.
 To date we know that there are hormones or other regulatory chemicals (including ion channel proteins) responsible for influencing the update, discharge and activity of the other primary cationic electrolytes in the body, sodium, potassium and calcium.
 However, there has been relatively little effort to identify an equivalent hormone playing such a role in magnesium utilization.
 We have coined the term Magnetonin for this missing hormone.
 In fact, by analogy with calcium and calcitonin there are likely to be a number of missing regulatory proteins and pathways including for example a peptide hormone releasing factor and magnesium level sensors linked to a signaling pathway that turns on a genetic code to initiate production of Magnetonin.

 Magnesium is involved in other ways in plants and lower life forms.
 It plays a role in activation of many different enzymes (including a large group of kinases), phosphorylases, transferases and signaling proteins.
-It serves a chelating role and is key in complexing with the porphyrin groups of chlorophyll.
+It serves a chelating role and is key in complexing with the porphyrin groups of chlorophyll and other compounds.

 What are the Potential Implications?